eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the ServerState is triggered to remove the agent from its state, the ServerState shall remove the agent from the `CompleteState` of the `agents` field.
+When the ServerState is triggered to remove the agent from its state, the ServerState shall remove the entry of the agent in the `agents` field part of the `CompleteState`.

 Tags:
 - ServerState